OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-14.md

 In this wilderness your bodies will fall—every one of you twenty years old or more who was counted in the census and who has complained against Me.

 ## Numbers 14:30
-Not one of you will enter the land I swore with uplifted hand to make your home, except Caleb, son of Jephunneh, and Joshua, son of Nun.
+None of you will enter the land I swore to make your home, except for Caleb, son of Jephunneh, and Joshua, son of Nun.

 ## Numbers 14:31
 As for your children whom you said would be taken as plunder, I will bring them in to enjoy the land you have rejected.